 Sledding and snow tubing

-- Find a good hill.
-Choose one that has a clear path without obstacles in the way.
-Make sure that the hill does not end on a street, road, parking lot, fence or any bodies of water such as a pond or river.
-Choose a low-traffic hill (no roofs, please) wherever possible.
+- Find a hill with a clear path that is free of obstacles.
+Make sure the hill does not end on a street, road, parking lot, fence or any bodies of water.
+Choose a low-traffic hill (no roofs, please).

 - Never slide downhill headfirst.
-Sit up facing forward to steer.
-Risks of head and back injuries are greater by lying down on the sled.
+Sit up, facing forward to steer.
+The risks of head and back injuries are greater when kids lie down on the sled.

-- Clear the bottom of the hill.
-Make sure that no one is at the bottom of the hill before allowing another sled to go down the slope.
+- Make sure that no one is at the bottom of the hill before allowing another sled to go down the slope.

 - Use a sled with runners and a steering mechanism.
 Toboggans and snow disks are not as safe.

-- Any child under 6 years of age should not be allowed to ride on a snowmobile, regardless of whether an adult is present.
+- Any child under 6 should not ride on a snowmobile, regardless of whether an adult is present.

-- Children under 16 years of age should not be permitted to operate the snowmobile.
+- Children under 16 should not operate the snowmobile.

-- A bike helmet is not appropriate.
-Do wear certified helmets designed specifically for high-speed motor sports.
+- Wear certified helmets designed specifically for high-speed motor sports — not bike helmets.

 - Call local authorities to ask which areas have been approved and to ask permission to skate on a pond or lake.

-- Ice skating on a pond or lake always carries some risk, but you can take some precautions to be safe.
+- Ice skating on a pond or lake always carries some risk, but you can take some precautions.
 For example, Colorado Parks and Wildlife suggests checking online or calling local officials for guidance on a particular area’s safety.

-- Sharpen those skates properly before skating on pond or lake ice.
+- Sharpen skates properly before skating on pond or lake ice.